siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

     on <condition>
 ```

-The `condition` element specifies the basis on which events are selected for update.
+The `condition` element specifies the basis on which events are selected to be updated.
 When specifying the `condition`, table attributes must be referred to with the table name.

 You can use the `set` keyword to update selected attributes from the table.
-Here, for each assignment, the attribute specified in the left must be the table attribute, and the one specified in the right can be stream/table attribute.
-The update operation can specify a mathametical operation or other. the left hand side
+Here, for each assignment, the attribute specified in the left must be the table attribute, and the one specified in the right can be a stream/table attribute a mathematical operation, or other.
+When the `set` clause is not provided, all the attributes in the table are updated.
- attribute should be a table attribute and the right hand side attribute can be stream/table attribute, mathematical
- operations or other.
-When `set` clause is not provided, all the attributes in the table are updated.

 To execute an update for specific output event types use the `current events`, `expired events` or the `all events` keyword with `for` as shown
 in the syntax.
 For more information, see [output event type](http://127.0.0.1:8000/documentation/siddhi-4.0/#output-event-types).